asadisara/SPEI_drought_index/README.md

 pip install -r requirements.txt
 ```

-3. Add your data
+## 3. Add your data

 ```bash
 data/
     your_SPEI_file.csv
 ```

-4.
+This repository does not include datasets, so the code will not run until you add your own CSV files.

+## 4. Run the full modelling pipeline